luomus/bird-identification/README.md

 - get_detection_samples to use first and last overall segment (date + time)
 - Organizing the repos: continue with this repo, include baim features.
 Then rethink whether this tool and analysis (Bart) tool should be bundled together.
 And how to manage web interface vs. desktop app.
 - Error handling when functions return None
+- Add UTC time to each segment.
+Or local time?
 - Prepare for missing audio files & missing data files
 - Add type hints?
 - Add baim